 alias ll='ls -alFG'

 Be sure to restart your terminal session after making any changes to your bash shell environment.
-Here are some examples for using the ls aliases.
+Here are some examples for using the ls aliases:

 george@macair1:~